bulatb/yuno/README.md

 ### Python check

 Yuno requires Python 2.7.x (not 2.6 or 3.x).
 It's a long, sad, highly fragmented story.
 If you don't already have it, or you have a different version, you should [get a copy](http://www.python.org/download/releases/2.7/) and install it somewhere nice.
 You can check your default Python install's version like this: `$ python --version`.

-**ProTip:** for ieng6 users, Python 2.7 lives in `/software/common/python-2.7/bin/python2.7`.
+ProTip: for ieng6 users, Python 2.7 lives in `/software/common/python-2.7/bin/python2.7`.

+To run Yuno as `yuno.py` on non-Windows machines, you may need to make it executable:

+    $ chmod +x yuno.py

+If you have multiple Python installs and don't want to fiddle with shebangs, it might be good to make an alias for the runtime you want:

+    $ alias yuno="/path/to/python2.7 yuno.py"

 ### The framework